Natural Treatment Of Heat-Related Illnesses In Kids

 Heat rash usually isn’t serious and goes away shortly after the affected person cools down.
 Treatment focuses on cooling down to stop sweating and relieve the itch and pain.

 Cool down with cool baths and showers.
 Gently scrub the skin to help unblock pores.
 Dry the skin thoroughly to prevent further irritation.
 Oatmeal, sandalwood, rose, and chamomile can be added to baths to soothe the skin.
-Light creams and lotions with aloe, zinc, and soothing botanicals may be helpful but stay away from synthetic fragrances which can be irritating and heavy creams and oils which can block pores.
+Light creams and lotions with aloe, zinc, and soothing botanicals may be helpful but stay away from irritating synthetic fragrances and heavy creams or oils that block pores.

 See a doctor if the rash doesn’t get better within a day or two or it continues to worsen.